gmusicproxy/gmusicproxy/README.md

 - GMusicProxyGui (a C# GUI for the GMusicProxy): https://github.com/Poket-Jony/GMusicProxyGui

 ## Support
-### Donations
-At the moment I'm looking for another Maintainer for the project.
-I'll continue to accept [donations][8] as long as I can't find who succeed me just to be able to keep up the Google server subscription.
-Many thanks for the donations received in these years.

 ### Issues
 Feel free to open [bug reports][4] (complete of verbose output produced with options `--debug` and `--log`) on GitHub, to fork the project and to make [pull requests][5] for your contributions.